gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 Establish the team composition (core team + larger community)
 - front end, back end, APM, UX, Infra, Data, QA
 - cross-checking the team needs with the number of participants. --> no musical chairs!

-### 5. Assess participants’ level of skills and learning interests
-We used our Team ingredients framework and turned it into a self-assessment.
-In preparation for this large event we gamified and automated it using Kahoot!
-Survey platform.
-Participants rated their skill level and learning interest for each of the 11 ingredients using the following scale:
-3 – I can teach it
-2 – I can do it
-1 – I’d like to learn it
-0 – Don’t make me do it.
-Data collected via Kahoot was later used to generate the individual participants’ cards.
+### 4. Evangelize
+We learnt to use a variety of channels to spread the word about self-selection.
+1) announcement at Tech All-hands meeting
+2) Q&A sessions with each existing group.
+3) Confluence Q&A page
+4) #self-selection Slack channel
+5) formal and informal one-on-one conversations

-### 6. Prepare Participants cards
+### 5. Prepare
-At a minimum, have photos with names prepared for each participants.
-We invested a little more time to make participants card looks like game cards.
-Every participant received a card with their photo, name, current role and team ingredients scale.
-“Your photo is a fresh as your LinkedIn profile!”
-Additional space was provided to indicate their first, second and third project choices during the event.

-### 7. Do food
+#### Space
+1) Appropriate for the size of the group
+2) Natural light
+3) Separate space for pitches and for team posters
+4) Away from the usual team spaces (to minimize distractions)
+#### Food
-This [Fearless Change](https://www.amazon.com/Fearless-Change-Patterns-Introducing-Ideas/dp/0201741571) pattern applies here as well.
+[Do Food](https://www.amazon.com/Fearless-Change-Patterns-Introducing-Ideas/dp/0201741571) pattern applies here as well.
 Depending on the time of the day, plan on bringing breakfast, lunch or snacks into your self-selection event.
 We run ours in the afternoon and brought in chocolate, popcorn and organic juices.

-### 8. Prepare posters
-    You will need
+#### Posters
 1) one team poster per each team with the project /team name, required team composition and a team mascot.
 Make it visually appealing, be creative.
 Repeat the information from the pitches for clarity.

 2) Rules poster(s).
 At a minimum have “Do what’s best for the company” poster.
 As we added a few additional rule, those were outlined on a poster as well.

 3) “I am available to help” poster.
 This is very similar to “I have no squad” poster from Sandi Mamoli’s book.
 However, we wanted to make the message on that poster a little bit more positive.
 We were planning to ask more people to put their names there in the first self-selection round

-## What do you need to know about facilitating the self-selection event?
-1. Arrive early to set up the room
-2.
+#### Participants Cards

+At a minimum, have photos with names prepared for each participants.
+We invested a little more time to simplify a discussion about team's learning opportunities and make participants card look like game cards.
+Using our Team ingredients framework and Kahoot! survey platform we created a gamified self-assessment.
+Participants rated their skill levels and learning interests for each of the 11 ingredients using the following scale:
+3 – I can teach it
+2 – I can do it
+1 – I’d like to learn it
+0 – Don’t make me do it.
+Data collected via Kahoot was later used to generate the individual participants’ cards.
+Every participant received a card with their photo, name, current role and team ingredients scale.
+Additional space was provided to indicate their first, second and third project choices during the event.

+### 6. Run

+### 7. Support the New Teams